Reliable Thread border routers and Matter controllers

 SmartThings Station

-Best for: SmartThings-oriented homes that want a simple Matter-controller path without jumping straight into a deeper DIY hub
+Best for: SmartThings-oriented homes that want a simple controller path without jumping straight into a deeper DIY hub

 • Good fit when SmartThings is already the organizing layer